CRAG666/betterTerm.nvim/README.md

 - Toggle term
 - Multi term
-- Close the terminal as always, no rare mapping were added, just use :q to close
+- Close the terminal as always, no rare mapping were added, just use :q! to close
 - Send command
 - Select the terminal you need, with Neovim's native selector
 - If you want you could have HotReload easily